 In 1986, Stepping Stone was formed into a non-stock, non-profit foundation under the name Development Center for the Handicapped Foundation, Inc. (DCHFI).
 For 25 years, the Foundation was run by eight (8) Rotary Clubs including the Rotary Club of Makati.
-In 2005, the Foundation moved to Bernardino Street also In Guadalupe Viejo where it still is today.
+In 2005, the Foundation moved to Bernardino Street also In Guadalupe Viejo where is stayed till 2020

 In late 2013, the foundation changed its name to Center for Excellence in Special Education (Stepping Stone) Foundation, Inc. to reflect a more appropriate identity as the premiere school for special education in the country and in keeping with its vision of creating a Center for Excellence in Special Education.

 A huge property was purchased in 2014 and now the school is housed at its new location in Sucat, Parañaque.

 Center for Excellence takes care of children with mild to moderate intellectual disabilities, using or modifying the general education curriculum to meet the child's individual needs.
 Primarily, we teach them life skills and basic literacy, so that they can become functioning members of society.